 The school counselor, Aleshia Fleming, is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
 A student who wishes to meet with the school counselor should leave a note in the counselor's dropbox, speak to the counselor, notify the teacher, and the teacher will contact Ms. Fleming.
-You the parent can contact the Ms. Fleming directly.
+You the parent can contact Ms. Fleming directly.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the counselor, Aleshia Fleming.
-Ms. Fleming can also provide you a list of resources that may be of assistance.
+If your child has experienced trauma, Ms. Fleming can also provide you a list of resources that may be of assistance.